mattellquist/gimikbugs.github.io/_writeups/traverxec.md

 Looks like it found the same hash we did.
 Time to crack it!

 ---
-### Hashcat
+###### Disclaimer!

-> As a disclaimer, this is a small rabbit-hole, but not entirely useless.
+> This is a small rabbit-hole, but not entirely useless.
 If you didn't find the hidden directory in David's home directory, this was another way to get the same end result.